scmmishra/pico-search/README.md

 ## Usage

 PicoSearch exposes a single function: `picoSearch()`.
 This function takes an array of objects, a search term, an array of keys to search against, and an optional algorithm argument.
 It returns an array of objects that match the search term.
+You can find the [typedoc here](https://paka.dev/npm/@scmmishra/pico-search/api)

 ```typescript
 import { picoSearch } from "picosearch";